LGBTQ people in sports in the United States: Soccer

+Rapinoe battles for the ball during a friendly match against New Zealand in 2013.

+The New York Ramblers began in 1980 when an ad was placed in the Village Voice to gay men who wanted to play soccer as a team called the Rambles.

 In 2013, Robbie Rogers publicly came out as gay.
 President Barack Obama contacted him offering his support.
 Thierry Henry, at the time playing in Major League Soccer, was quoted in a column for New York Daily News as saying "he (Rogers) is a human being, first of all.
-And that’s good enough."
+And that's good enough."
 Later in 2013, Robbie Rogers became the first openly gay man to compete in a top North American professional sports league when he played his first match for the LA Galaxy.
+In 2014, Rogers became the first openly gay male athlete to win a major professional team sports title in the United States when the Galaxy were crowned MLS Cup champions.

+In 2018, MLS player Collin Martin became the only openly gay player, at the time, in any of the five major men's professional sport leagues.

+In 2010, Pia Sundhage, from Sweden, became the first openly lesbian coach of the United States women's national soccer team.
 Many female soccer players have been openly gay while actively playing for American teams, such as Joanna Lohman and Megan Rapinoe.
-Megan Rapinoe came out in 2012, while a midfielder for the Seattle Sounders and while on the United States women's national soccer team.
+Rapinoe came out in 2012, while a midfielder for the Seattle Sounders and while on the United States women's national soccer team.
+An estimated 13% of players were out at the 2023 FIFA World Cup.

 Softball

+In 1977, the North American Gay Amateur Athletic Alliance was formed for gay softball teams.

 Kirk Walker came out as gay to the Oregon State Beavers softball team while he was their head coach in 2005, and while still the head coach came out to the website Outsports in 2007.
 He was the first openly gay male coach in NCAA Division I history.